Matthew-Dove/Std.Out/README.md

 * Fixed nuget package source issues, that were treating internal projects / class libraries as external packages.
 * Surfaced all nuget packages of referenced dlls.

+# 2.1.6

+* Moved stdout dependency injection extensions down to the core layer, to keep the nuget packages in one place; avoiding duplications.